 What is the normal blood pressure in cats?

-High blood pressure (hypertension) is a common disorder most commonly affecting middle-aged to senior cats.
-It is usually caused by kidney problems, Cushing’s disease or hyperthyroidism.
-Symptoms may vary depending on the underlying cause.
+Symptoms of hypertension can vary depending on the underlying cause.
 High blood pressure damages the blood vessels, leading to damage to organs, especially the eyes, heart, brain, and kidneys.

 Symptoms of high blood pressure include: